Raidriar796/Resonite-On-Steam-Deck/README.md

 - [DynBoneWrangler](<https://github.com/isovel/DynBoneWrangler>) - Disables dynamic bone chains when under a user specified fps limit and re-enables them when above another user specified fps limit.

     - *Prevents shakey dynamic bones at frequently low framerates, may improve frame stability.*

-- [NoSteamScreenshots](<https://github.com/Raidriar796/NoSteamScreenshots>) - Prevents Steam from saving an additional copy of photos you save in game, this also stops hitches from saving photos

-    - *Highly recommended if you're primarily using in app cameras*

 - [ResoniteIkCulling](<https://github.com/Raidriar796/ResoniteIkCulling>) - Disables IK that's out of view and/or far away.
 Includes IK throttling options.